sfu-cl-lab/FactorBase/README.md

 + [Exception Mining](https://github.com/sfu-cl-lab/exception-mining) Given a relational database and a target entity set, ranks each entity according to how exceptional it is within its class.
 Implements our expected log-distance metric from our paper [
 Model-based Outlier Detection for Object-Relational Data] (http://www.cs.sfu.ca/~oschulte/pubs.html).
 Our approach fits within the general framework of [exceptional model mining](http://www.cs.uu.nl/groups/ADA/emm/), see also the [tutorial](https://oschulte.github.io/srl-tutorial-slides/ch6-anomaly.pptx).

-## How to Use
-First you should import data into your database.
-We provide two sets of example datasets in `testsql` folder.
-Then you can either run `.jar` or compile the source yourself.
-If you want to visualize the BayesNet learned, you can run [BIF_Generator](https://github.com/sfu-cl-lab/BIF_Generator)
-### Run .jar to get the BN and MLN
-1. Modify `jar/config.cfg` with your own configuration according to format explained [here](http://www.cs.sfu.ca/~oschulte/BayesBase/options.html)
-2. In `jar` folder, run `java -jar FactorBase.jar`
-+ Converting the learned BN into MLN by running `java -jar MLNExporter.jar `
-+ For big databases, you need to specify larger java heap size.
-For example: `java -jar -Xmx8G FactorBase.jar`

 ### Compile & Run
 + Go into `src` folder